-Oakville, Ontario Age: 67 Key Areas of Expertise:
+Oakville, Ontario Age: 68 Key Areas of Expertise:

 - Board Governance

 - Financial Literacy

-- Analytical Decision-Making
+- · Analytical Decision-Making

 - Risk and Internal Control Assessment

 - Business Management

-- Strategic Thinking/ Managing
+- · Strategic Thinking/ Managing

 Ms. McMorrow is an experienced corporate and not-for-profit director and certified public accountant.
 From 1978 to 2016 she was a senior client assurance partner with Ernst & Young LLP, a global professional services firm.
 She has more than 35 years' experience in advising audit committees and senior management of public and private global companies.
 From 2009 to 2016, Ms. McMorrow was the National Director in Canada of EY's signature Entrepreneur of the Year Awards program and the firm's Growth Markets Leader (high-growth entrepreneurial companies).
 In 2015 she was recognized in the Women's Executive Network's Top 100 Most Powerful Women.
+Until June 2024, Ms. McMorrow was on the board of Ether Capital Corporation (NEO:ETHC), a public company that was converted to a ETF.